eecs280staff/tutorials/docs/style_guide.md

 ## Project-specific ways to make your code better
-1. P2 Image: Respect the interfaces.
+1. Image Processing: Respect the interfaces.
 That includes in your unit tests!
-2. P3 Euchre:
+2. Euchre:
    1. Don't copy paste calls to `deal_one()`.
 Write a function.
    2. Write moar functions.
-3. P4 Machine Learning: Write moar functions.
+3. Machine Learning: Write moar functions.

 ## Further reading